microsoftarchive/Learn-LTI/DEPLOYMENT_GUIDE.md

 **Locate your region from the list above.
 Then type it into the script and hit "Enter".**

-Your region determines mainly three things:
+Your region determines three things:
 * Compliance and Data Residency
 * Service Availability
 * Pricing